Peloneustes: Formerly assigned species and specimens

-Palaeontologist E. Koken described another species of Peloneustes, P. kanzleri, in 1905, from the Cretaceous of Germany.
-In 1960, Tarlo reidentified this species as an elasmosaurid.
+Palaeontologist Ernst Koken described in 1905 another species of Peloneustes, P. kanzleri, from two dorsal vertebrae discovered in the Cretaceous Wealden Group of northern Germany.
+In 1960, Tarlo discovered that the fossils of this proposed taxon actually came from an elasmosaurid.
 In 1913, Linder created a subspecies of Peloneustes, P. philarchus var. spathyrhynchus, differentiating it based on its spatulate mandibular symphysis (where the two sides of the mandible meet and fuse).
 Tarlo considered it to be a synonym of Peloneustes philarchus in 1960, and the mandibular symphysis of Peloneustes is proportionately wider in larger specimens, making this trait more likely to be due to intraspecific variation (variation within species).
 Crushing makes accurate measurement of these proportions difficult.
+In 1909 and 1934, respectively, paleontologist Anatoly Riabinin described material from the Callovian or Oxfordian of Kostroma Oblast and the Oxfordian of Hooker Island, Franz Josef Land, which he tentatively assigned to Peloneustes philarchus; however, these assignments have since been doubted.
+In 1937, Friedrich von Huene assigned a fragmentary tooth possibly dating from the Callovian and coming from the Baltic region of Courland to Peloneustes sp., but this assignment was rejected by Ketchum and Benson in 2011.
 In 1948, palaeontologist Nestor Novozhilov named a new species of Peloneustes, P. irgisensis, based on PIN 426, a partial skeleton consisting of a large, incomplete skull, vertebrae, and a partial hind limb, with stomach contents preserved.
 The specimen was unearthed in the Lower Volga Basin in Russia.
 In his 1960 review, Tarlo considered this species to be too different from Peloneustes philarchus to belong to Peloneustes, tentatively placing it in Pliosaurus.
 He speculated that Novozhilov had incorrectly thought Peloneustes to be the sole long-snouted pliosaurid, hence the initial assignment.
 In 1964 Novozhilov erected a new genus, Strongylokrotaphus, for this species, but further studies concurred with Tarlo and reassigned the species to Pliosaurus, possibly a synonym of Pliosaurus rossicus.
-By then, PIN 426 had suffered from heavy pyrite damage.
+More recent studies considered the taxon as a nomen dubium given its currently undiagnostic character, but nevertheless recommend a new description of the holotype.
+However, this suggestion risks being tainted by the current state of conservation of specimen PIN 426, the skull and notably the mandible having since been seriously damaged by pyrite decay, and the associated elements being noted as lost.